daothu2023/MTDriverGNN/README.md

 This repository contains the code, data, and models for our paper:

-**“Multitask Learning Graph Neural Network for Cancer Driver Gene Prioritization”**
+**“MTDriverGNN: Multitask Learning Graph Neural Network for Cancer Driver Gene Prioritization”**

 ##  Overview